Birth (Recognised since March 2019)

 The following services can be provided in person or virtually depending on your preferences and location: * Antenatal preparation * Support medical appointments/conversations * Ongoing text/phone/email support * On-call from 38 weeks (36 for Twins/multiples) and birth support * Movement for a better birth, using rebozo and optimal birth techniques * Pregnancy and postnatal pilates-based movements to bring comfort to your body * Practical and emotional postnatal support (birth debrief and strategies for coping in the early days/weeks) * Postnatal Recovery Massage (in-person) * Breastfeeding support

 Hi, my name is Rebecca.
-I live in Bishopston, Bristol with my lovely husband Robin and growing children Ethan (18), Amelie (15) and Izzy (12) and not forgetting Jasper our dog and Tiggy the cat.
+I live in Bishopston, Bristol with my husband Robin, three grown children and not forgetting Jasper our dog and Tiggy the cat.
 I feel enormously proud to have had three positive homebirths, surrounded by the loving presence of my husband and fantastic midwives.
 Each birth was different from the last, but what they all had in common were they left me with a feeling of enormous strength and empowerment, something that I will carry with me throughout my life.

 I was born in Somerset and spent much of my early childhood there before moving to South Wales.
 For much of that time I lived on small-holdings, surrounded by animals.
 I regularly observed animals being born and coming to the end of their lives and this led to a deep appreciation of the cycle of life and witnessing birth as a completely natural process.
 These experiences made a lasting impression and impacted significantly on how I chose to approach my own births.